 Common Loon Citizen Science Project

-To learn more about the Common Loon Citizen Science Program, you can download the education presentation, and a loon observation form, in pdf format below, or view a podcast about the program.
+To learn more about the Common Loon Citizen Science Program, you can download the education presentation below, or view a video about the program.

 Common Loon Citizen Science Education Presentation (PDF, 3.7MB)